 Current Leadership of the Department

-As of 2025, the Department of Economy and Tourism (DET)—the entity overseeing economic planning and development in Dubai—is headed by His Excellency Helal Saeed Almarri, who serves as Director General.
 Within DET, the Dubai Economic Development Corporation (DEDC), which is the main economic development arm, is led by His Excellency Hadi Mohammed Taher Badri as its CEO.

 What is the DED?

-• Issuing trade licenses and permits.
+- Issuing trade licenses and permits

-• Regulating business activities and enforcing legal compliance.
+- Regulating business activities

 Also Read: What are Recruitment Agencies?
 How do they work in the UAE?